 Even the best chainsaw cuts only as well as the sharpness of its chain.
 Although a few chainsaws come with built-in sharpeners, with most you must do the sharpening the old-fashioned way with a separate sharpener.
 You can have the chain professionally sharpened for $5 to $10, but it's time-consuming to take it to and from the shop every time it gets dull.
 If your chainsaw sees heavy use, it's more cost-effective to invest in a good sharpener you can use at home.

 To use the sharpener, you plug it into a standard 120-volt wall outlet.
-Then you remove the chain from the saw and feed it link by link through the machine, and the 85-watt motor spins the grinding wheel at 4,200 rpm to sharpen each tooth as it passes by.
+Then you remove the chain from your saw and feed it link by link through the machine, and the 85-watt motor spins the grinding wheel at 4,200 rpm to sharpen each tooth as it passes by.
 You can adjust the angle of the sharpener to work with most popular chain designs.
 Most users say they can sharpen an entire chain in 5 to 10 minutes, but a few say it takes as long as 40 minutes for a 20-inch chain.
 In fact, some users think sharpening a chain with the ECSS actually takes longer than sharpening each tooth by hand with a file — but on the plus side, it's easier to get a consistent grind from tooth to tooth, leaving your chain as good as new, if not better.

 If you're confident in your ability to "freehand" sharpen and you already own a rotary power tool, the Anytime Tools Diamond Chainsaw Sharpener Burr (Est. $10) set is a cheaper and faster option.
-This kit comes with four diamond-coated sharpening burrs, each with a shank diameter of 0.125 inches and a burr diameter of 1.75 inches, ranging from 120 to 150 grit.
-By simply fitting one of these burrs onto a rotary tool, such as a Dremel or an air die grinder, you can sharpen your chain without even having to take it off the saw.
+This kit comes with four diamond-coated sharpening burrs, each with a shank diameter of 0.125 inches and a burr diameter of .188 inches, ranging from 120 to 150 grit.
+By simply fitting one of these burrs onto a rotary tool, such as a Dremel tool or an air die grinder, you can sharpen your chain without even having to take it off the saw.
 Using this method, owners say, you can sharpen an 18-inch chain in two to five minutes.
 The burrs can also be affixed to a slower-spinning rotary drill, but it takes a bit longer this way: about 10 minutes for a 16-inch chain.